 If you prefer, you may order order online by following the link at the top of this page and completing a simple registration.

-Please order your repeat items in time.
+Please order your repeat items in time, You may order up to 10 days before your medications due date.
+This information can be found on your tear off tick slip.
 Patients who forget to do so place undue pressures on the service that can affect the turnround for other patients.

 You will need to order early if your prescription is due during a Bank Holiday period or if you are going away on holiday.
 Please specify the reason why you are ordering early when you place your repeat request to avoid any delay.

 Prescriptions issued by a hospital should be dispensed at the hospital.
-If you wish to have the item dealt with at the practice you must give us the usual 48 hours' notice.
-Items will only be issued on receipt of a typed, detailed letter from the hospital.
+Items will only be issued on receipt of a typed, detailed letter from the hospital and take 7 - 10 days to process this new request.

-Your local pharmacy may be able to collect your prescription on your behalf; please speak to them direct to arrange this.
+If You require your local pharmacy to deliver your prescription, please speak to them direct to arrange this.

 Please allow two full working days for prescriptions to be processed and remember to take weekends and bank holidays into account.